BirdeeHub/nixCats-nvim/README.md

 When you are ready, start with a [template](https://github.com/BirdeeHub/nixCats-nvim/tree/main/templates) and include your normal configuration, and refer back here or to the in-editor help or the other templates for guidance!

+All config folders like `ftplugin/`, `pack/` and `after/` work as designed (see `:h rtp`), if you want lazy loading put it in `optionalPlugins` in a category in the flake and call `vim.cmd('packadd <pluginName>')` from an autocommand or keybind when you want it.

 For lazy loading in your configuration, I strongly recommend using [lze](https://github.com/BirdeeHub/lze) or [lz.n](https://github.com/nvim-neorocks/lz.n).
 The main example configuration [here](https://github.com/BirdeeHub/nixCats-nvim/tree/main/templates/example) uses `lze`.
+They are not package managers, and work within the normal neovim plugin system, the just like `nixCats` does.

 However there is a [lazy.nvim](#outro) wrapper that can be used if desired, but follow that link and read the info about it before deciding to take that route as lazy.nvim is known for not playing well in conjunction with other package managers, so using it will require a little bit of extra setup compared to the 2 above options.